cstieg/Item-Catalog/README.md

 * _app.yaml_ contains configuration information for Google App Engine to be able to find the folders and files to run the app.
 * _index.yaml_ contains a list of the indexes to be created.
+* _requirements.txt_ contains a list of the Python packages that need to be installed.

 ### Python Backend